 Postmodernism has completely changed western culture in every way imaginable.
 But parents don’t always see this and too often hold on to their own (modernist) frame work and culture, consciously or unconsciously.
 They can’t see how different the world is for teens nowadays.
 Some parents deny that it’s different at all (and I’m convinced: tougher) for teens of this generation.
 Others fail to see how much influence postmodernism has on their teens.

 What you can do: information is key.
 I’ve found that parents can be convinced of the huge impact of postmodernism if you just take the time to show them and teach them.
 Workshops may work well here.
 Keep it brief and relevant and as applicable for them as possible.

 I’ve written about this before, but emotionally parents really can’t understand their teens.
 The way our brain is wired makes it pretty much impossible to remember feelings, so we can’t remember what it felt like to be a teen.

 What you can do: make parents and teens aware of this.
-Awareness is already a big step.
+Awareness is a big first step.
 Also, give parents the tip to look up old photos or videos of themselves as a teen and consciously think about the emotions these invoke.
 It will help them recapture something of those feelings.